anthonyfinch/google-deployment-manager-in-brief/README.md

-# Google Deployment Manager in brief
+# A brisk introduction to Google Deployment Manager